fdavidcl/stackedit-docs/mldr_0.4.0.md

 The second example is simple, it replaces any `NA` value with the specified number.
 A reasonable value can be 0, but this may wrongly penalize the classifier in datasets with very sparse labels.

-The third example is the custom approach: you can provide a function accepting 4 integers (TP, FP, TN, FN), which will be called with the true positives, false positive, true negatives and false negatives respectively
+The third example is the custom approach: you can provide a function accepting 4 integers (TP, FP, TN, FN), which will be called when an undefined value is encountered, with the true positives, false positive, true negatives and false negatives respectively.
+It should return a numeric value (in the range [0, 1]

 ## Improvements on read and write of ARFF files